fabric-bolt/fabric-bolt/docs/index.rst

 7. Review the deployment details and provide comments about the deployment
 8. Click "Go!"

+Deployments run in a background thread so you can navigate away from the deployment detail screen while a deployment is running.
+Fabric Bolt tracks the status of the deployment so that you can always come back later and check for success.
+However, from the deployment detail screen you can watch the live log of what commands are being run on the remote hosts while a deployment is running.
+After the deployment is complete the log is available for review.
+This is particularly helpful for resolving issues with failed deployments.

 Users
 -----

 Users are configured in the system with one of three roles.
-For details on these roles see the http://_yourdomain.com_/user/permissions/ page.
+For details on these roles see the http://yourdomain.com/user/permissions/ page.

 FAQ